St. Ann School

 Mama says Babyammachi also maintained a superstition: “Everyone I love dies.”

-She moved the children in with her family in Kottayam and took a teaching job in Ramapuram, an hour away by bus.
+She moved the children in with her family in Kottayam and took a teaching position in Ramapuram, an hour away by bus.
 L.C.
-Isaac had encouraged her to take a job away from the mounting responsibilities at home so she could recover from the shock and have some peace and rest.
+Isaac had encouraged her to take a job away from the mounting responsibilities at home so she could recover from the shock and rest.
 Everyone in the family was impacted by the loss: This is when Janet and Agnes decided to become nuns and dedicate their lives to prayer on behalf of the three dear fatherless boys.
 Thresiamma cared for them during the week with the aid of two domestic helpers and in time, the boys began to believe Thresiamma and L.C.
 Isaac were their own parents; Babyammachi would only come home to them on the weekends.
 When she was home, she busied herself with school paperwork and grading student assignments.
-“She had a hard life that way,” Aunty Lucy says, “Your dad and all didn’t attach to her like a mother.
+“She had a hard life that way,” Aunty Lucy said, “Your dad and all didn’t attach to her like a mother.
 I can see that.”

 Babyammachi with little Papa